jdblair/MegaPrayer-oscled/README.md

 # License

-The oscled portion is released under GPL V2.
-I've pulled code in from other GPL V2 projects and this license is required.
+oscled is licensed for use under the GNU Public License V2.

 # Building